Routing, Cascades, and User Choice for LLMs¶

 TL;DR¶

-This paper models LLM routing as a provider-user Stackelberg game, proves that the optimal routing policy is almost always a static, cascade-free threshold rule, reveals user-provider misalignment when quality/cost rankings are inconsistent, and shows that under low churn penalties providers are incentivized to inflate latency via throttling to reduce cost at the expense of user utility.
+LLM routing is modeled as a provider-user Stackelberg game.
+It is proved that optimal routing is almost always a static threshold rule without cascading.
+The study reveals systematic user-provider misalignment when quality/cost rankings are inconsistent, and shows that under low churn penalties, providers are incentivized to reduce costs through throttling latency, which harms user utility.

 Background & Motivation¶

-Limitations of Prior Work: Existing routing algorithms (Ding et al., 2024; Dekoninck et al., 2025) focus on estimating LLM performance and optimizing quality-latency-cost trade-offs, but treat user response behavior as exogenous.
-However, the prompt-based interface of LLMs means users may interact repeatedly after a model failure, incurring repeated inference costs.
+Limitations of Prior Work: Existing routing algorithms (Ding et al., 2024; Dekoninck et al., 2025) focus on estimating LLM performance and optimizing quality-latency-cost trade-offs, but treat user response behavior as an exogenous variable.
+However, the prompt-based interface of LLMs means users may repeatedly interact after a model failure, incurring repeated inference costs.

-Key Challenge: Optimizing single-pass cost may backfire at the level of user behavior.
-Users may abandon tasks or cancel subscriptions depending on the value of the task and model latency.
-Optimizing single-pass cost may be "penny-wise but welfare-foolish."
+Key Challenge: Optimizing for single-query costs may be counterproductive at the user behavior level.
+Users may abandon tasks or even cancel subscriptions depending on the value of the task and the model's latency.
+Optimizing single-query costs might be "penny-wise but welfare-foolish."

-Goal: The paper formalizes a two-level Stackelberg game—the provider selects a routing policy (initial model + cascade probability), and the user decides an abandonment probability based on the observed strategy.
-By fully characterizing the user's best response and simplifying the provider's problem, the paper derives concise threshold rules.
+Goal: To formalize a two-level Stackelberg game where the provider selects a routing strategy (initial model + cascading probability) and the user decides the abandonment probability based on the observed strategy.
+By fully characterizing the user's optimal response and simplifying the provider's problem, concise threshold rules are derived.

 Method¶